 One less criminal.
 The fact of the killing of this criminal will somehow remain on the sidelines.

-For those too lazy to google those Latin phrases if they don’t already know, Wikipedia defines malum in se as “wrong or evil in itself”.
-Crimes like murder, rape, larceny, robbery, kidnapping, and child abuse are generally perceived as mala in se regardless of where they are committed, or even if there were no written laws punishing them.
+For those too lazy to google those Latin phrases if they don’t already know, Wikipedia defines malum in se as “wrong or evil in itself.”
+Crimes like murder, rape, theft, robbery, and kidnapping are generally perceived as mala in se regardless of where they are committed, or even if there were no written laws punishing them.

-Now for malum prohibitum, it is defined as “wrong because prohibited”.
-Not wearing seat belts.
-Wrong parking.
+Now for malum prohibitum, it is defined as “wrong because prohibited.”
 Non-observance of the liquor or smoking ban.
-Possession and/or sale of prohibited drugs.
+Illegal possession of firearms.
+Illegal possession of prohibited drugs.
 These are crimes in certain societies because their laws or statutes made them crimes.
-They differ from mala in se in the sense that they “result in no direct or immediate injury to person or property but merely create the danger or probability of it which the law seeks to minimize”.
+They differ from mala in se in the sense that they “result in no direct or immediate injury to person or property but merely create the danger or probability of it which the law seeks to minimize.”

 Anyway, not to bore those already familiar with the law, please google them if you need more information.